MasterSeyf/SQL-Code-Evaluator/README.md

 has to be found.
 The needed error localization time will be measured and analyzed.

-The test can be run in the browser.
+The test can be run in the browser via the link below.
+Estimated time for one completion is about 1 hour.
+After completion, sending me the generated CSV file is appreciated.

+E-Mail: Seyfullah.Davulcu@Stud.uni-due.de

 HTML-Preview link:
 https://htmlpreview.github.io/?https://raw.githubusercontent.com/MasterSeyf/SQL-Code-Evaluator/master/dist/index.html